 Genetic interaction networks.

-A fundamental aim of genetics is to predict the results of altering a gene function on the observed phenotype.
-Since genes do not “act” in isolation, but rather via the interposed interaction of their expression products, we tried to obtain insights into gene function on a genomic scale by measuring the growth impact of combining mutations in S. cerevisiaecells.
-To obtain quantitative and sensitive measurements of these genetic interactions we developed a novel method, called GIM for Genetic Interactions Mapping, and used it in a pilot experiment covering 140 000 tested combinations of non-essential gene deletions (Decourty et al., PNAS 2008).
-Surprisingly, a important amount of functional information could be extracted from a large number of weak measured effects.
-Moreover, we could indirectly link a large number of genes unrelated to the mutations used for screening, giving the method full potential for unexpected discoveries.
+In order to obtain insights into gene function on a genomic scale, we measured the growth impact of combining mutations in S. cerevisiaecells.
+To obtain quantitative and sensitive measurements of these genetic interactions we developed a novel method, called GIM for Genetic Interactions Mapping, and used it in a pilot experiment covering 140 000 tested combinations of non-essential gene deletions (Decourty et al., PNAS2008).
+Surprisingly, a large amount of functional information could be extracted from many of the weak measured effects.
+Moreover, we could find functional links between a large number of genes unrelated to the mutations used for screening.
 In addition, a lower number of strong effects, classically described as synthetic lethality, allowed the identification of novel mRNA degradation factors.
-Using variants of essential genes and a broad selection of mutants affecting various cellular pathways we now try to describe a significant fraction of the complete yeast genetic “interactome”.
+Using variants of essential genes and a broad selection of mutants affecting various cellular pathways we are now in the process of obtaining results for a larger fraction of the yeast genetic “interactome”.